 “Okay.
 I’ll tell Gilliam to bring him to Tucson on his way home to El Paso.”

 My name is Sunday.
 I'm a rescue from the animal shelter in Tucson.
 That means I'm a real dog.
 I was adopted on a Sunday.
 That's how I got my name.
 Millie the rescue pit bull in Letty Valdez Mysteries looks like me!
 We could be sisters.
 I like to take long walks and I like dog treats.
+I like Teddy, too.
 I don't read books although I don't mind at all if you read to me.